From a distance, Mike Newton would have thought that the dead body was actually a log or a tree branch.

 "Describe her state."
 The officer scribbled furiously onto his note pad.

 Mike squeezed his eyes shut.
 "There was a lot of blood.
 Um, she was tied to a tree with thick ropes, and she was shot in the face."
 Edward let out a pained moan and threw his arms around his torso, as if he was trying to hold himself together.
-Mike swallowed again, "Umm, she was wearing jeans and a dark hoodie, and she was wearing her engagement ring."
+Mike swallowed again, "Umm, she was wearing jeans, a dark hoodie, and her engagement ring."
 Edward jerked in his seat, his body was trembling like an earthquake.
 Mike edged away from him.
 Cullen was really freaking him out.

 The whole thing felt surreal to Mike.
 The room was too small for the sorrow.
 The sound of pens on paper and the furious whirling of the ventilation was driving him crazy.
 But nothing bothered him more than the shallow, frantic rasps of Edward's breathing.
 The man had his head in his hands and was trying to pull his hair out by their roots; he looked like he was crying but there was no tears running down his face.
 Nothing like the cocky bastard Mike had come to know.
 This man was at the end of his wits.

 It was too surreal.
 It must be a dream.